markusgrotz/peract_bimanual/README.md

 #### 2. Dependencies

-You need to setup RBench, PyRep, and YARR.
+You need to setup  [RLBench](https://github.com/markusgrotz/rlbench/), [Pyrep](https://github.com/markusgrotz/Pyrep/), and [YARR](https://github.com/markusgrotz/YARR/).
+Please note that due to the bimanual functionallity the main repository does not work.
-You  can use `scripts/install_dependencies.sh` to do so See [Installation](INSTALLATION.md) for details.
+You can use `scripts/install_dependencies.sh` to do so.
+See [Installation](INSTALLATION.md) for details.

 ```bash